-This program is delivered to parents with children who are 12 to 48 months old with an Autism Spectrum Disorder and is intended to impact children.
+This program is delivered to parents of children who are 12 to 48 months old with an Autism Spectrum Disorder and is intended to impact parents and children.

 The Early Start Denver Model (ESDM), a community- and family-based early intervention, is designed to enhance children's social, emotional, cognitive, and language capabilities and decrease autism symptoms.

-Previous use information was unavailable; however, ESDM has been used in research in California.
+Previous use information was not located; however, ESDM has been used in research in California.

-Considerations for implementing this program include ensuring facilitators receive training and become certified in ESDM and acquiring parent buy-in.
+Considerations for implementing this program include recruiting facilitators with a suitable background, ensuring facilitators receive training and become certified in ESDM, and acquiring parent buy-in.